Hawxy/Clerk.Net/README.md

 These libraries are configured as native AoT compatible for .NET 8+ consumers.

+**Caution:** As the Clerk OpenAPI spec is constantly changing, this library does not follow usual SemVer rules, with minor releases usually containing breaking changes.
+Major releases are only used for breaking changes at the framework level, not for codegen output.

 ## Getting Started

 Make sure to add your `SecretKey` to your application configuration, ideally via the [dotnet secrets manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#enable-secret-storage).